Working paper

 • Agata Łoskot-Strachota

-Agata Łoskot-Strachota is a Visiting fellow at Bruegel.
-She is also a Senior fellow at the Centre for Eastern Studies (OSW) focusing on energy policy.
+Agata Łoskot-Strachota was a Visiting fellow at Bruegel until 2024.
+She is a Senior fellow at the Centre for Eastern Studies (OSW) focusing on energy policy.
 For the past number of years, Agata has coordinated OSW’s research work on the European gas market and acted as a senior analyst for European Union energy policy.
 Her areas of expertise include the oil and gas sectors of Russia and countries of the Caspian region, Central, Eastern and Southern Europe and the Balkans; the energy dimension of international relations and energy policy in the EU and the post-Soviet area.

 • Simone Tagliapietra